NCN-Lab/uSpikeHunter/README.md

 https://www.nature.com/articles/s41598-019-42148-3

-μSpikeHunter was developed by Kristine Heiney and Paulo Aguiar, at the <a href="https://www.i3s.up.pt/research-group.php?groupid=125">Neuroengineering and Computational Neuroscience Lab</a>, INEB/i3S.
+μSpikeHunter was developed by Kristine Heiney and Paulo Aguiar, at the <a href="https://www.i3s.up.pt/research-group.php?groupid=125">Neuroengineering and Computational Neuroscience Lab</a>, i3S.

-For questions, comments, or bug reports, please send an email to: pauloaguiar@ineb.up.pt
+For questions, comments, or bug reports, please send an email to: pauloaguiar@i3S.up.pt

 To run μSpikeHunter:
 1. Open MATLAB